Ashwinreddy611/GameChat/README.md

 * MongoDB - The site where GameChat's database information was created.
 * RandomKeyGen - The site used to create a secure secret key for the site.

+### Deployment
+#### Heroku Deployment
+* Before connecting to Heroku the app needed a procfile, requirements.txt and an env.py file that had the following variables:
+1. os.environ.setdefault("IP", "0.0.0.0")
+2. os.environ.setdefault("PORT", "5000")
+3. os.environ.setdefault("SECRET_KEY", *undisclosed key*)
+4. os.environ.setdefault("MONGO_URI", *undisclosed uri*)
+5. os.environ.setdefault("MONGO_DBNAME", *undisclosed db name*)
+These were all added to the .gitignore file due to sensitivity.

+* Next a heroku app was created by first loggin in and then clicking "new app", choosing a new and clicking the appropriate region.

+* Next the app had to be connected to the github repository.
+The github deployment method is chosen from the deploy tab, the repo is located and you click connect.
+Then go the settings page and click config vars, then reveal vars and enter the variables from the env.py file.
+Now you can enable automatyic deployment from the deployment section, then manual deploy and deploy branch (choosing the master branch).
+#### Forking the Repository
+* Log in to your GitHub account and then locate the GameChat Repository
+* Above the settings button there is a fork button
+* You'll now have a copy of the repo in your account that you can make changes to whilst keeping the original untouched

+#### Making a clone of the Repository
+* Log into your Github accopunt and locate the GameChat repository
+* Click the code dropdown and copy the repo url
+* Open your terminal application (Git Bash for example) and change the working directory to the location where you want this clone.
+* enter the Git clone command and past the orignal url and click enter.